-

 Please use caution and watch for trucks and construction vehicles entering or exiting the work zone throughout the construction limits.
 Work will occur Monday through Saturday from 7 a.m. to 5 p.m.
 Please use caution and be aware of workers and flaggers in the area.

 Bourneside Boulevard is closed to construct the south portion of the Bourneside Boulevard roundabout.
 During this time, no traffic will be permitted on Bourneside Boulevard between The Masters Avenue and SR 70 in either direction while the existing roadway will be under construction.
 Motorists should use caution in the area and follow the provided detour route provided by way of The Masters Avenue to Lorraine Road.
-The closure will be in place until April 2025.
+The closure will be in place into May 2025.

-Greenbrook Boulevard is expected to be closed in May 2025 to construct the south portion of the Greenbrook Boulevard intersection.
+Greenbrook Boulevard is expected to be closed in Summer 2025 to construct the south portion of the Greenbrook Boulevard intersection.
 During this time no traffic will be permitted on Greenbrook Boulevard between SR 70 and Skip Jack Loop in either direction.
 The north side of Greenbrook Boulevard and SR 70 will remain open.
 A complete detour and message boards will be provided in advance of the closure being implemented.

 -